willy-vvu/game/README.md

  -Right: D = 68

- -Sprint: R = 82

  -Jump: SPACE = 32

- -Crouch: SHIFT = 16

- -Prone: CONTROL = 17

- -Look: MOUSE
+ -Crouch: SHIFT (Is this going to be used at all?)

+Mouse

+ -Shoot lefthand rift: LEFT CLICK

+ -Shoot righthand rift: RIGHT CLICK

+ -Zoom: SCROLL WHEEL OR MIDDLE CLICK

 Other

- -Open/Close portal: MOUSE RIGHT BUTTON

- -Interact: F = 70

- -Use: MOUSE LEFT BUTTON
+ -Use: E

- -Switch manipulation type: TAB = 9

- -Open menu: ESCAPE = 27
+ -Pause menu: ESCAPE = 27